 There are many cattle grids along the way - so take care!
-Follow this road ignoring any sidetracks for around 12 km until you come again to a 'T' intersection; turn right onto the Twelve Mile Road.
+Follow this road ignoring any side-tracks for around 12 km until you come again to a 'T' intersection; turn right onto the Twelve Mile Road.
 Follow this road, ignoring any side-tracks.
-This will lead you to a 'Y' intersection with the Mudgee-Goolma Road.
+Just as the sealed road starts there is a road heading north (Gunagalderie Rd) which leads to high-end glamping at the property Budgalong, Spicers Creek, contact Nick Sutherland on (+61) 437 866 285 or go to the Budgalong website.
+Continuing on the now sealed Twelve Mile Road you will come to a 'Y' intersection with the Mudgee-Goolma Road.
 Keep left onto this road, taking care as it can be quite busy, and cycle about 3 km down the hill.
 You will soon reach the Mitchell Highway.
 Turn left and you have arrived in the main street of Wellington, Lee Street (which is part of the Highway).